 With global food systems under increased pressure, Tegeder and Zuccaro will discuss how microbes are being transformed into plant warrior sidekicks, and how understanding the plant-nutrient relationship can boost crop yields.
 This seminar and live Q&A is part of the University of Cologne-sponsored “Transatlantic Tandem Talks,” and marks the 10th anniversary of that University’s New York branch.

+A recording of the May 7 presentation is available on YouTube.
 Additional WSU-CEPLAS seminars are planned for May 18, June 1, 15 and 29, and July 13 and 27, 2021, featuring WSU experts in biological chemistry, plant physiology and pathology, and crop sciences.
-Details and registration information are forthcoming.

 Top photo: Plant scientists in the U.S. and Germany are partnering to exchange ideas that could transform agriculture, through student exchange and a newly launched seminar series.